qooxdoo/qooxdoo/docs/cli/contrib.md

   the `Manifest.json` file outside of the root directory, you must provide a `qooxdoo.json` file in the root dir (see below)

-- Make sure to keep the "qooxdoo-version" key up to date.
+- Make sure to keep the "qooxdoo-range" key up to date (see below).

 ### qooxdoo.json